Jagbo/zenrent/README.md

 ## Support

+For support:
-For support, please open an issue in the GitHub repository or contact the maintenance team.
+- Open an issue in the GitHub repository
+- Contact our support team:
+  - Essential Plan: Email support
+  - Standard Plan: Email & chat support
+  - Professional Plan: Priority support on all channels

 ---

-Built with ❤️ using [Next.js](https://nextjs.org/) and deployed on [Vercel](https://vercel.com/).
+Built with ❤️ using [Next.js](https://nextjs.org/) and powered by [Supabase](https://supabase.com/).